nadine-aldesouky/MachineLearning2020/README.md

 Workflow

 This work was developed during the 1st semester of the Masters Degree.
+The Train dataset was used to build the model while the Test dataset was to test it.

 Authors: